Born: 28th May 1897, Ipswich, Suffolk.

 Pomponia, 17, a Student.

-Francis’s father, Edward William James Woods was a Tobacconists Manager in 1911, living at 39 Bulwer Street, Shepherds Bush, London.
-He was born in 1869, Ipswich.
-On Francis’s service record Edward is acknowledged as his father but as address unknown.
+Francis’s father, Edward William James Woods, born in 1869, Ipswich was a Tobacconist’s Manager in 1911, living at 39 Bulwer Street, Shepherds Bush, London, he recorded himself as widowed.
+Alice Louisa Hart and Edward Woods were married at St. Margaret’s Church in April 1895.
+On Francis’s service record, Edward is acknowledged as his father but his address is unknown.

 The Machine Gun Corps was formed in October 1915 as the machine gun proved to be held affective as infantry support in trench warfare.
 Cavalry and Motor branches, followed in 1916 by the Heavy Branch.
 A depot and training centre was established at Belton Park in Grantham Lincolnshire also a training base depot at Camiers in France .the men were trained to a higher technical standard, capable of stripping down and mending the guns in the field.